History & Staff

 Jason has been working for the Deisler Funeral Home since October 2006.
 Born in Detroit, raised in Cass City, he has made Saginaw Township his home since 2001.
-His interest in funeral service began after the death of his father when he was nine years old.
+His interest in funeral service developed after the death of his father when he was nine years old.
 Jason is a 1997 graduate of Cass City High School.
 He attended Delta College and SVSU where he studied pre-mortuary science and writing.
-When his grandmother died in 1999, Jason once again found himself considering a career in funeral service began in 1999 while working as a greeter in Cass City for Debra L. Kranz, his mentor, at Kranz Funeral Home Jason began working as a greeter.
+When his grandmother died in 1999, Jason once again found himself considering a career in funeral service.
+Shortly after, he began working as a greeter for Debra L. Kranz, his mentor, at Kranz Funeral Home Jason began working as a greeter.
 Upon moving to Saginaw, Jason began working for Deisler Funeral Home, serving his apprenticeship under Thomas J. Deisler.
 While working at Deisler, Jason had the opportunity to work at Collon Funeral Home in Caro, owned at the time by Deisler Funeral Home, and was mentored by funeral director, Christopher Taylor.
-He is a proud graduate of Pittsburgh Insitute of Mortuary Science and also holds a Bachelor of Arts in Religion from American Public University.
+He is a proud graduate of the Pittsburgh Institute of Mortuary Science and also holds a Bachelor of Arts in Religion from American Public University.
 Jason loves the fact that he's an identical twin.
 He is a member of Holy Spirit Catholic Church where he assists in preparing foods for funeral luncheons and is also a Eucharistic Minister.
 Jason is also a member of the Michigan Funeral Directors Association, National Funeral Directors Association and the Academy of Professional Funeral Service Practice - earning his CFSP (Certified Funeral Service Practitioner) certificate.
 In his free time, Jason loved spending time with his beloved beagle, Charlotte, until her death on December 14, 2013.
 He also enjoys exercising at the gym, writing, reading, and hanging out with his twin brother, George and friends: Jim and Jen.
-Jason is also a member of Pit & Balcony Theatre Company, as well as a volunteer.
-He aspires to learn something new every day, especially with his favorite subjects: funeral service, religion, history, or anything biology related.
+Jason is also a member of Pit & Balcony Theatre Company.
+He is currently learning how to play the violin and aspires to learn something new every day, especially with his favorite subjects: funeral service, religion, history, or anything biology related.
 Jason is currently learning how to play his favorite musical instrument, the cello.

 Amanda J. Zeitz, Licensed Funeral Director, CFSP, CPC, CMFP, MAPP